Have a laptop with 8GB of RAM and want to run AI locally?

 Llama 3.1/3.2 is the most popular model on Ollama with over 111 million

 downloads.
-The 3B version is lighter but maintains quality in general
+The 3B version is lightweight but retains quality in general

 conversations, summarization, and question answering.
 Supports 8 languages.